aaronksaunders/swift-firebase-sample/README.md

 # swift-firebase-sample

+Sample swift application using firebase where we demo creating private objects and use of security and rules in the application.
+The application also demonstrates creating a user, authentication, listing private and public object and creating them.

 ##### CONFIGURE WITH YOUR APP INFORMATION

 after you clone the repo be sure to do a `pod install` that application is using [cocoaPods](https://guides.cocoapods.org/using/pod-install-vs-update.html)